Sarah Hosking

 Sarah Hosking (born 2 December 1995) is an Australian rules footballer with the Richmond Football Club in the AFL Women's (AFLW).
 She previously played for the Carlton Football Club from 2017 to 2020.
-Hosking represented Victoria in the inaugural AFL Women's State of Origin match in 2017, and is the identical twin sister of Richmond team-mate Jess Hosking.
+Hosking represented Victoria in the inaugural AFL Women's State of Origin match in 2017, and is the identical twin sister of Jess Hosking, who is a former AFLW player and was her teammate in Richmond from 2022(S6) to 2023.